You are here

 Our ongoing programs included:

-- Make It @ Mead - Craft class for all ages
+- Make It @ Mead - Craft class for ages 8 and up

 - Sunday Crafternoon - Craft projects for adults

-- Teen Maker - Drop-in maker time for teens
+- Teen Makers - Drop-in maker time for teens